singh88/KIFPOC/README.md

     }
 }

-6)Now you are all set to write to write your firs test script
+6)Now you are all set to write to write your first test script for the KIF test target.

 Rest you can take a look at my small POC.